npmcdn-to-unpkg-bot/get-me-to-bournemouth/README.md

 I'd like to make the code easy to re-use if anyone wants to, hence public domain (or CC0 or WTFPL if you prefer).
 In this case I haven't really done much.
 It's a pretty simple mash-up.
 So it's fine to just take my code without crediting me, and I'd encourage you to do so.
 However...

 * Desecribed above are a bunch of (awesome) libraries and resources which are not bundled in this repo.
-Obviously covered by this license statement, though they're generally open licensed under various licenses.
+Obviously not covered by this license statement, though they're generally open licensed under various licenses.
 * Also described above, I've used an open licensed photo image and in the code there is a haversine formula which is under GPL